Last Modified: February 19, 2019 by Jeff Ostroff

 Additionally, our in-depth coverage on extended warranties and all the scams to avoid makes us unmatched in detail by anyone else.
 Our detailed guides are the true litmus test metric of our success in educating the car buying consumer, along with major news outlets relying on our expert commentary to educate car buyers.

 With our free proprietary spreadsheet tools and unmatched thorough online educational guides, we help consumers level the playing field.
-We teach you how to find true dealer cost on new cars and how to get the best price with a fair dealer profit.
-We provide useful, easy to follow examples, negotiating tips, free loan & lease and bill of sale spreadsheets.
-We have reviews of the most useful car buying and financing sites that we have thoroughly checked out.
-We don't recommend any site that we have not thoroughly checked out independently.
+We teach you how to find true dealer cost on new cars and how you can get the best price possible with a fair dealer profit.
+We provide useful, easy to follow examples, negotiating tips, rock solid financial tips based on years of proven financial responsibility preached by financial experts, and we give you free used car bill of sale spreadsheets.

-We analyze loan and lease dilemmas, expose dealer scams, sneaky dealer ads and help you make all the tough decisions when it comes to a major purchase like this.
+We analyze loan and lease dilemmas, expose dealer scams, sneaky dealer ads and help you make all the tough decisions when it comes to a major purchase like a new vehicle.
 Our goal is to save you the most money possible and be the best free consumer resource on the web.
-The result is thousands of consumers every year report saving on average of $3,000 when buying a new car after using our educational guides.
 We hate to see you scammed by the “morally challenged,” so enjoy this politically incorrect site that car dealer lawyers tried to shut down.